Translation disclaimer (Translation disclaimer)

 At the start of each year the voting rights will be assigned to meeting dates in order to monitor the rotation.

-Appointed by: Calderdale Cares Partnership Board.
-Voting: Yes.
+Appointed by Calderdale Cares Partnership Board.

-Appointed by: Calderdale Housing Consortium.
-Voting: Yes.
+Appointed by Calderdale Housing Consortium.

 Substitutes